 Our population-level findings, together with recent immunological evidence, highlight that narrow immunity is not an intrinsic property of the influenza virus, but an emergent property of within-host competition between broadly and narrowly neutralizing antibody clones.
 Due to structural properties of the hemagglutinin antigen, whose variable epitopes are exposed and highly immunogenic, narrowly neutralizing antibodies can usually exclude their less-fit, broadly neutralizing competitors [CITE].
 But exposure to novel avian or pandemic strains (whose conserved epitopes may be the only recognizable immune targets) can facilitate competitive release, and broad immune protection).

 Overall, differences between age distributions of infection caused by H1N1 or H3N2 were much more pronounced in the AZDHS data than in the INSIGHT data.
 Differences between the datasets may arise due to geographic variation in influenza’s epidemiology; the INSIGHT data was collected across five continents, whereas all the AZDHS data all came from a single US state.
 Within the INSIGHT data, the subset of cases observed in the United States showed more dramatic differences in age distribution than data collected in many other countries (Fig. 3).
 Similarly, one previous study also observed greater differences between the age distribution of H1N1 and H3N2 within data collected in the US than within data collected in Europe (17).
 It is possible that the US’s climatic or demographic characteristics, or high rates of influenza vaccination in the US [CITE], somehow magnify subtype-specific differences in age distribution.
-High rates of influenza vaccination in the United States [CITE], population density [CITE], latitude [Cite], and connectivity [CITE] are known to modulate the intensity and seasonality of influenza A, observed differences between INSIGHT study data and Arizona data may reflect true geographic differences in seasonal influenza’s epidemiology.
-Data reported in oth

 On the other hand, the United States was not the only country in the INSIGHT data to show relatively strong differences in age distribution (Fig. 3), and differences in sampling between the INSIGHT and AZDHS data almost certainly also contributed to differences in the apparent strength of signal in each data set.
 The INSIGHT study did not enroll children, and enrolled relatively few young and few elderly adults, cohorts where subtype-specific differences in imprinting were particularly distinct (Fig. S7).
 This dearth of cases at the extremes of age may have dampened the signal of subtype-specific differences in risk in the INSIGHT data.
 The age distribution of tested cases was not known in the AZDHS data, but given the large numbers of confirmed cases in children, teens and the elderly (Fig S7), it is obvious that the extremes of age were comparatively well-sampled.
 To illustrate the impact of uneven sampling across age groups, we down-sampled the AZDHS data to match the sample size and age distribution of all confirmed cases from the INSIGHT study.
 Filtering the AZDHS data in this way made differences in age-specific risk from H1N1 and H3N2 appear much smaller (Fig. S7).